ConorWilliams/ballot/README.md

 ## Running the ballot

 First up you're your going to need a csv file containing everyone's room preferences see `example/example.csv` to get an idea of the expected format.
-Now the ballot like:
+Now compile the program and run the ballot like:

- `../build/ballot example.csv`
+ `../build/ballot run example.csv`

-This will generate two file `public_ballot.csv` and `secret_ballot.csv`.
+This will generate two files `public_ballot.json` and `secret_ballot.csv`.
 The first can be distributed and used by members of the MCR to anonymously verify the ballot was run fairly.
-The second contains each persons room assignment and some additional info.
-You should email each student there result and their "secret_name" (last field in `secret_ballot.csv`).
+The second contains the room assignments and some additional info.
+You should email each student their result and their "secret_name" (last field in `secret_ballot.csv`).

-If you would like to encourage particular rooms to fill up (the hostels) then you can pass in a list of prefixes.
-For example:
+If you would like to encourage particular rooms to fill up (e.g. the hostels) then you can pass in a list of prefixes, for example:

-`../build/ballot example.csv -h RR CJ`
+`../build/ballot run example.csv -h RR CJ`

 would preferentially fill all rooms beginning with the letters "RR" or "CJ".